What Got You Here Won’t Get You There Review: A Corner for Self-reflection

 And that concludes my review of What Got You Here Won’t Get You There.
 While I cannot promise that the book will help you achieve your personal goals, I can definitely affirm that after reading it, you will emerge as a better person – both in your personal and professional lives.
 So, feel free to give it a try – by visiting this Amazon link here.

 Also, make sure to visit Goldsmith’s YouTube channel and his latest book “The Earned Life” too.
-I highly recommend it – especially if you are struggling with finding meaning/ fulfillment in life!
+I highly recommend it – especially if you are struggling with finding meaning and fulfillment in life!

 Other resources you might be interested in: